 Simply pay the veterinary bill, then notify your insurance agency so that you can be reimbursed.
 Of course, there’s more to it than that.

-To better understand how pet insurance works, you need to become familiar with its terms.
+To find out, and to better understand how pet insurance works, you need to become familiar with its terms.
 We have listed them below and described what each one means.

 Cat or dog insurance is paid for each month.
 This payment is called a monthly premium, and the amount paid varies from one situation to the next.

-Several different factors affect the cost of your insurance plan.
+Several different factors affect the cost of your insurance policy.
 Those factors include:

 - The type of pet you have